bruno185/Apple-II-crossword-solver-v.1.4-/readme.md

 Of course, the data (words and indexes) do not fit on a floppy disk, but on a hard disk (physical or virtual) and occupy about 24 MB.

+The indexes have been generated with a Delphi Community Edition program, present in this repository (motsfr3.zip)

 ## Use
 This archive contains a ProDOS disk image (cw.po) to be used it your favourite Apple II emulator or your Apple II.
 * Start your Apple II with the "cw.po" disk.